Canadian Advance Commercial Information (ACI) eManifest Resource Center

 How can businesses comply with ACI eManifest?

 Importers and inbound carriers are required to file eManifest data for shipments for all modes of transport.
-To comply, companies need to file their cargo data with both and the customs broker.
+To comply, companies need to file their cargo data with both CBSA and the customs broker.
+In regard to Canadian cargo, software may be required to enable compliance with eManifest.

 Mode-specific filing timeframes include: